FindMySchool LogoFindMySchool

 As required for early years, specific nursery fee figures are not included here.
 For nursery pricing and eligibility for funded hours, families should use the school’s official pages and the relevant government guidance.

-For September 2026 Reception entry in Westmorland and Furness, the council’s “Starting School” document emphasises the deadline: 15 January 2026.
-National offer day for primary is 16 April (or the next working day if it falls on a weekend or bank holiday).
+For September 2027 Reception entry in Westmorland and Furness, the council’s co-ordinated admissions scheme gives the deadline as 15 January 2027.
+National offer day for primary is 16 April 2027.

 Applications